Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 We're just interested in liberating the people of Venezuela.

-I mean, who it's it's it's it's it's almost like you can't even work up the energy to debunk this anymore.
+I mean, it's almost like you can't even work up the energy to debunk this anymore.

-And yes, they always have a reason why these dictators are gonna do bad things to you.
+And yes, they always have a reason why these dictators are going to do bad things to you.

-Saddam Hussein is gonna give nuclear weapons or biological weapons to Al-Qaeda and they're gonna come to the United States and use them against Americans.
+Saddam Hussein is going to give nuclear weapons or biological weapons to Al-Qaeda, and they're going to come to the United States and use them against Americans.

-The Irani Moars are going to develop a nuclear weapon and shoot it into New York or Mar-a-Lago or whatever.
+The Iranian Moors are going to develop a nuclear weapon and shoot it into New York or Mar-a-Lago or wherever.

-And regime changing Venezuela is a long-term lifelong really objective of a bunch of ideologues from Florida, like Mark Rubio, who come from that region and who never stop focusing on the region that they originate from and want to use the US government to change the leaders of the countries that they have some sort of vested interest in that they either came from or that they are in some way invested in.
+And regime changing Venezuela is a long-term, lifelong, really, objective of a bunch of ID logs from Florida, like Marco Rubio, who come from that region and who never stop focusing on the region that they originate from and want to use the U.S. government to change the leaders of the countries that they have some sort of vested interest in that they either came from or that they are in some way invested in.

 That's all that's going on.

-Here from the New York Times is the latest.
+Here from the New York Times is the latest Trump administration authorizes covert CIA action in Venezuela.

 It says they're transporting drugs, killing 27 people.